 The African Studies Association (ASA) is excited to continue our AfricaNow! format to accommodate emerging issues on our Annual Meeting program.
 These sessions will feature late-breaking issues, new practitioner work, discussion of preliminary research, informal art analysis, non-traditional presentation formats (eg: photo essays, spontaneous poetry, movement exhibition, etc.), and memorials.

 Sessions can be proposed as group discussions (maximum of five presenters), individual presentations, or memorials.
 Please ensure that your AfricaNow! proposal meets the following criteria:

-• All 2021 Memorials
+- All 2023 Memorials

-AfricaNow! sessions will not be peer-reviewed and submissions of formal panels and papers will not be accepted in this format.
+AfricaNow! sessions will not be peer-reviewed and submissions of formal paper panels will not be accepted in this format.
 The participation rules do not apply to AfricaNow! sessions.
 Presenters who are already on the program may submit proposals.
 Abstracts that were already submitted prior to the submission deadline cannot be resubmitted for AfricaNow! consideration.
 All requests for sessions will be reviewed by the ASA Secretariat for general appropriateness.